-Science on the Vasse Wonnerup wetlands and understanding gained over the project period was used to support the development of an Operational Plan to guide management of the wetlands that was developed by the Department of Biodiversity, Conservations and Attractions.
+Science on the Vasse Wonnerup wetlands has been used to support the development of an Operational Plan to guide management of the wetlands that was developed by the Department of Biodiversity, Conservations and Attractions.

 The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, supported the development of the Operational Plan and contributed to the development of management objectives for the wetlands, which were presented to the broader community for input.